illustrator,kasa_카사JP Details

 28. Coloring & Finishing SD Characters- Keeping color separation simple - Reducing shadows to prevent heaviness

-- SECTION 07
+- Section 07

 After the Course